steinwaywhw/ATS-CMake/doc/source/inside.rst

 FindATS Module
 --------------

+.. sidebar:: Sidebar Title
+   :subtitle: Optional Sidebar Subtitle

+   Subsequent indented lines comprise the body of the sidebar, and are interpreted as body elements.

 This is a standard CMake ``FindXXX`` module.
 CMake community has a documentation about how to write a ``FindXXX`` module, `here <http://www.cmake.org/Wiki/CMake_FAQ#Writing_FindXXX.cmake_files>`_.

 In my ``FindATS.cmake``, I use environment variable ``ATSHOME`` to lookup ATS binaries.
 And if it is found, a series of CMake variables will be set.
 They are the followings.